 Seriously… just look at the ingredients list for margarine.

 This stuff isn’t food, it’s a combination of chemicals that looks and tastes like food.

 The studies say that these processed fats and oils increase heart disease risk, so it makes sense that we should avoid them if we don’t want to get heart disease.

 It’s a no-brainer, right?

-Well, apparently not… the mainstream nutrition organizations are still telling us to eat them, even though these studies have been out for many years.
+Well, apparently not… many health organizations are still telling us to eat them, even though these studies have been out for many years.